 Located in the heart of the Blue Ridge Mountains is the Vinton Dogwood Festival.
 The festival is over 65 years old and offers quintessential hometown events including the crowning of the Vinton Dogwood Festival Queen, the Dogwood Festival Parade, and a car show.
 The town of Vinton comes together at the end of April for this spring celebration.

 Where To Stay: Vinton is located just outside of Roanoke, where you can find lots of great name-brand hotels that offer great stays for an exceptional value.
 The Hampton Inn and Suites Downtown Roanoke is centrally located for easy access to all your Blue Ridge Mountain entertainment.

 Where To Eat: With a focus on prime Virginia sourced products, Alexander’s offers fine dining in an elegant, relaxed restaurant.

-The Farmville Dogwood Festival is held on the town commons, where you can enjoy the beautiful dogwoods and azaleas in bloom.
+The Farmville Dogwood Festival is held in late April in the town commons where you can enjoy the beautiful dogwoods and azaleas in bloom.
 The festival showcases eastern North Carolina artisans, music at the town’s gazebo, and a carnival.

 Where To Eat: The best place to eat in Farmville is the Plank Road Steakhouse.
 This is a meat lover’s paradise, offering a grilled 14-ounce rib-eye steak.

-The Lake of The Ozarks Dogwood Festival has been around for over 70 years.
+The Dogwood Festival in Camdenton has been around for over 70 years.
 Come to this Lake of the Ozarks town for the pageant and parade and stay for the fish fry!
 Planned for mid-April, you will love the hometown Camdenton pride.